borisdev/resume/resume.md

 - The puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data for our prediction pipeline.
-- I led a junior devops engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
+- I led a junior DevOps engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
-- I trained a junior data engineer to maintain the scraping system.
+- I trained a junior Data Engineer to maintain the scraping system.

 Tech lead to move the company from a monolith to a microservice architecture